JacobSamro/ngx-spellchecker/readme.md

 **1)** Install the module as a dependency of your project (`npm install simple-spellchecker --save`).

-**2)** In the main process, require the module an load the dictionary, and define a function to access to their methods:
+**2)** In the main process, require the module, load the dictionary, and define a function to access to his methods:

 ```javascript
 // Initialization.